hpautonomy/java-hod-spring-caching/README.md

-# HP Haven OnDemand Spring Caching
+# Micro Focus Haven OnDemand Spring Caching
-Utility classes to assist with caching in applications using HPE Haven OnDemand and the Spring Caching Abstraction
+Utility classes to assist with caching in applications using Micro Focus Haven OnDemand and the Spring Caching Abstraction

 ## Usage
 The library is available from the central Maven repository.